leecallen35/find-SRs/README.md

 # find-SRs
 This program detects support & resistance zones in historical [forex] data.
-It's project of the reddit r/algotrading community.
+It's a project of the reddit r/algotrading community.
 It's intended purpose is to facilitate backtesting of strategies: either to exploit S&R zones, or to avoid trading near them.

 My first publicly released Python code and my first Github submission.
 I am obviously not a Python coder.
 Please be gentle.